goldmansachs/gs-quant/docs/guides/index.md

 ## Dates

 [Holiday Calendars](/gsquant/guides/Dates/holiday-calendar) — GS Quant allows users to easily work with dates taking into account trading calendars and holidays

 ---

+## Pricing and Risk

+[Instruments](/gsquant/guides/Pricing-and-Risk/1-instruments) — How to create an instrument to represent a priceable, such as a derivative

+[Pricing and Risk](/gsquant/guides/Pricing-and-Risk/2-pricing-and-risk) — How to price and calculate risk on an instrument

+[Pricing Contexts](/gsquant/guides/Pricing-and-Risk/3-pricing-context) — Contexts for calculating risk and pricing including historical evaluation

+[Advanced Pricing](/gsquant/guides/Pricing-and-Risk/4-advanced-pricing) — Use cases for pricing asynchronously and batching requests